New Programme

 Water spray system

-A water spray system is a device connected to the water supply through an automatically or manually actuated flow control cabinet with or without pressurizing equipment (e.g. pump).
-Water is piped to specially designed nozzles which distribute water over a given area.
+A water spray system is a device connected to the water supply through an automatically or manually actuated flow control cabinet, with or without pressurizing equipment (e.g. pump).
+Water is piped to specially designed nozzles that distribute water over a given area.

 Wet pads/media